wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

           for researchers going to Germany.
 Rolling applications year-round.
         - [MSCA Postdoctoral Fellowship](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships) — for researchers affiliated with or moving to a
           European host institution.
 Relevant for group members planning a research stay at one of our European partner groups.
-Annual deadline typically September.
+The annual deadline is typically in September.

         ---